JMOriggi/Multimodal-Emotion-Recognition-RNN-BLSTM/README.md

-# Multimodal Audio-Textual Emotion Recognition Neural Network
+# Multimodal Audio-Textual Emotion Recognition RNN

 Since emotions are expressed through a combination of verbal and non-verbal channels, a joint analysis of speech and gestures is required to understand expressive human communication.